liki-mc/simple-js-term/README.md

 ```
 ## Contributing

-If you want to contribute to this project, feel free to open an issue or a pull request.
+If you want to contribute to this project, feel free to open an issue or a pull request on [github](https://github.com/liki-mc/simple-js-term).
 Contributions are always welcome!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.